 Focus on developing a narrative that frames you as someone poised to make significant contributions in the medium term, with the potential for leadership in the long term.
 Do this by positioning yourself as an individual driven by curiosity, committed to personal growth and with strong interpersonal skills.

-If you feel you haven't done anything interesting outside of your studies that signals leadership potential on your application for engineer graduate jobs, read this:
+If you feel you haven't done anything interesting outside of your studies that signals leadership potential on your application for engineer graduate jobs, read about how to optimise your university years to get into engineering graduate jobs

 Understand how to properly tailor your graduate engineering job application cover letter